mabasic/phel-cli/README.md

 # Phel - CLI

-Getting started blank template for [Phel](https://phel-lang.org/) lang.
+Getting started CLI template for [Phel](https://phel-lang.org/) lang.

 This template creates a namespace called `app` for storing your application logic in `src/` directory, and `app\tests` in `tests/` directory for storing your application tests.